stereopickle/DS_movie_EDA/README.md

 3a) What is trending?
 How can we assess the level of virality in movies?
 (What contributes to the virality).
 3b) Do movies with high virality actually do well?

+4) What are the descriptors of popular movies?
+(Are there any common words used to describe successful movies?)